 I believed (and still do) that the bigger the impact it had, the more unseen doors it could open, the more valuable I’d be in the eyes of employers.
 That 1% advantage in the beginning, wherever it comes from, snowballs into something bigger and better.
 You just have to keep pushing yourself in 1 direction.

-And years later, with all the ~wisdom~ of experience, I still agree with my initial choice to prioritize resume value over anything else.
+And years later, with all the ~wisdom~ of experience, I still agree with my initial choice to prioritize resume value as my criteria over anything else.

 Looking back now though, I can see that I had a lot of little if’s and but’s that I wanted fixed before I’d exert effort on something.

 Resume value’s useless to me if it meant working myself to death.
 Or living an unhappy life.
 My intense laziness, coupled with my home life rules, meant I had a lot of restrictions most other college students didn’t have.